You are in Oslo, Norway

 other demands of their clients.

-:31: Furthermore, since functional forms do not, by definition, emerge as a consequence of pleasing the aesthetic preferences of users, the situation in which some people would like such forms, some would be indifferent to them, while others would positively dislike them, would simply not obtain.
-One could safely assume that since such forms were not developed in order to appeal to anybody in particular, they would be acceptable, perhaps even pleasing, to everyone in general, regardless of the person's social or cultural background.
+:31: Furthermore, since functional forms do not, by definition, emerge as a consequence of pleasing the aesthetic preferences of users, a situation in which some people would fancy such functional forms, while some would be indifferent to them, or positively dislike them, would simply not obtain.
+One could safely assume (the logic went) that since such forms were not developed in order to appeal to anybody in particular, they would be acceptable, perhaps even pleasing, to everyone in general, regardless of the person's social or cultural background.
 Functional forms simply do not appeal to taste, because they are a matter of truth - and truth does not pander to taste.
 As it was put by a writer of modernist persuasion in the late twenties, "... from the standpoint of modern architecture the question of taste may be altogether out of date ..."
 (64).
 Functional forms (the functionalist designer would have maintained) were therefore creating a common visual language across a variety of boundaries, including the time-boundary: since such forms were not related to any fashion they could not go out of fashion either.
 They would not age, because they were essentially timeless (30, 76).
-The functional language of forms was making it finally possible to bring to an end the wasteful use of resources, implied in the fashion-based changes of forms, as well as the aesthetic masquerade of false facades, driven by the chase for social prestige.
-Functionalism (in the eyes of the functionalists themselves) was simply showing the way back to natural, necessary forms appropriate for the Present, i.e. Modern Epoch.
+The functional language of forms, it was suggested, was making it finally possible to bring an end to the wasteful use of resources, implied in the fashion-based changes of forms, as well as the aesthetic masquerade of false facades, driven by the chase for social prestige.
+Functionalism, in the eyes of functionalists themselves, was simply showing the way back to natural, necessary forms appropriate for the Present, i.e. for the Modern Epoch.

 ... were thinking men, who had an insight into the requirements of the time - what was ripe for development.
 This was the very truth for their age, for their world; the species next in order, so to speak, and which was already formed in the womb of time.
 It was theirs to know the nascent principle; the necessary, directly sequent step in progress, which their world was to take; to make this their aim, and to expand their energy in promoting it.
 World-historical men - the Heroes of an epoch - must, therefore, be recognized as its clear-sighted ones; their deed, their words, are the best of that time. (...)
 They are great men because they willed and accomplished something great; not a mere fancy, a mere intention, but that which met the case and fell in with the needs of the age.
 (83)